Cleanliness,

 baths and strewing for its refreshing and sweet-smelling qualities.

-Pictured at right is a detail from an illumination of woman being
+Pictured at right is a detail from an illumination of Mary being

 In the 14th century Boccaccio's